gitlabhq/gitlabhq/doc/ci/yaml/README.md

 When the `variables` keyword is used on a job level, it overrides the global YAML job variables and predefined ones.
-To turn off global defined variables in your job, define an empty array:
+To turn off global defined variables in your job, define an empty hash:

 ```yaml
 job_name: